BUAA-BDA/ridesharing-LMD/README.md

 ### Run the scripts

+caiData: the data of our real dataset Cainiao

+caiHST: some samples of our HSTs for the Cainiao dataset

 olistData: the data of our real dataset Olist

-olistHST: some samples of our HSTs for the olist dataset
+olistHST: some samples of our HSTs for the Olist dataset

 synData: some samples of our synthetic dataset